Elizabeth Kiss

-Elizabeth Kiss (born 1961) is an American philosopher and academic administrator, specialising in moral and political philosophy.
+Elizabeth Kiss (/ˈkiːʃ/ KEESH-'; born 1961) is an American philosopher and academic administrator, specialising in moral and political philosophy.
 She is the 20th and current president of Union College.

 Formerly in 2018, she was the Warden of Rhodes House, Oxford University, and CEO of the Rhodes Trust.
 She was responsible for administering the Rhodes Scholarship, providing pastoral support to existing Rhodes Scholars and coordinating the Rhodes Trust.
 She was the first woman to hold this role.
 Previously she served as president of Agnes Scott College.

 Early life and education

 Kiss's parents along with her two older siblings emigrated from Hungary to the United States in 1956 following the Hungarian Revolution.
-Speaking about her childhood in a 2018 interview for Times Higher Education she said, "Being the 'American kid' in a family of refugees and political prisoners (my father was imprisoned in Hungary by both the Nazi and communist regimes) and growing up bilingual in a multicultural neighborhood gave me experience from an early age of straddling different worlds."

-Kiss was born in New York City and earned her undergraduate degree in 1983 from Davidson College in North Carolina, where she graduated Omicron Delta Kappa.
+She was born in New York City and earned her undergraduate degree in 1983 from Davidson College in North Carolina, where she graduated Omicron Delta Kappa.
 Kiss became involved with student activism during her time at Davidson College, setting up the college's Amnesty International chapter and becoming the first female Davidson student to win a Rhodes Scholarship.
-She noted that her two older siblings' taste in 1960s music and political activism that sparked her interest in ethics, politics, and human rights.

-She was elected a Rhodes Scholar in 1983, studied at Balliol College and received a D.Phil. from the University of Oxford in 1990.
+She noted that her two older siblings' taste in 1960s music and political activism sparked her interest in ethics, politics, and human rights.
+She received a D.Phil. from Balliol College in 1990.